zxphyrx/highway/app/views/overview/point-system.md

 As always, if you have any questions, ask in #highway-help!

-*This page will be updated as more questions get asked*
+*This page will be updated as more questions get asked.*

 ---